Trends

 -

-Does the proportion of people with disability who completed Year 12 vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of people with disability who completed Year 12 vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), by Aboriginal and Torres Strait Islander status.
-In 2018, the proportion of people with disability who had completed Year 12 was 25% for Indigenous Australians, compared with 46% for non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), by Indigenous status.
+In 2022, 36% of First Nations people with disability and 59% for non-Indigenous Australians with disability had completed Year 12 (please note that the proportion for the First Nations group has a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview